Spliffy/spliffy/README.md

 Use it like this:

-(java stuff) org.spliffy.sync.SpliffySync /proj/spliffy-test http://localhost:8080/test/a1/ me pwd
+(java stuff) org.spliffy.sync.SpliffySync /proj/spliffy-test http://localhost:8080/user1/repo1/ user1 password1

 Which will sync folder /proj/spliffy-test with a repository at http://localhost:8080/test/a1/

-The login and password (me/pwd) are actually ignored at the moment, but security will be implemented soon.

 Here's how the file sync tool works:
 1. Build a cache of file and directory hashes (using JdbcLocalTripletStore), caching in a H2 database for future use, so the second run is much faster